adam006/pytest-mock-setup/readme.md

 ## How It Works

 The `ExtendedMock` class extends `unittest.mock.MagicMock` and adds a `_setup_data` dictionary to store configurations.
 When the mock is called, it checks if the arguments match any configured setup.
 If a match is found, it returns the configured value or raises the configured exception.
-If no match is found, it falls back to the default `MagicMock` behavior.
+If no match is found, it will return `None`.
+If there is no `setup` configured at all it falls back to the default `MagicMock` behavior.

 ---